Privacy

 AI processing

 When you ask Worldfarer to generate or regenerate a plan, we send your destination, notes, stops, profile preferences, and a selection of relevant source excerpts to Anthropic's Claude (routed via the Vercel AI Gateway).
-When we ingest a source URL we ask OpenAI to extract a structured representation of it.
+When we save a source URL we ask OpenAI to extract a structured representation of it.
 Both providers are configured to not retain inputs for training their foundation models.

 The AI Gateway is operated by Vercel in the EU.
 Anthropic and OpenAI inference endpoints are reached internationally; transfers rely on Standard Contractual Clauses with the UK addendum.